Sannadiana/FunProject/README.md

 # FunProject
 Fictional interactive story, containing a small game.
+Coded in HTML and CSS.

 Run the index.html document in a text editor like Brackets and you will be able to try it out, enjoy !